 - Large tracts of habitat should be set aside for multiple wolf packs and their prey, with no hunting or trapping allowed, so that wolves can develop natural packs and behaviour.
 This will provide benchmarks for scientific research and areas where people can watch wolves.

-CLICK HERE to view the FULL DRAFT of the Wolf Management Plan (PDF)
+CLICK HERE to view the FULL Wolf Management Plan (PDF)

 Be sure to cc. your letters to Premier Christy Clark, your MLA, your newspaper of choice, and to us at firstname.lastname@example.org.

 |Tom Ethier, Assistant Deputy Minister Resource Stewardship Division

 Hon.
 Bill Bennet--Minister of Energy, Mines and Petroleum Resources

 Hon.
 Mary Polak - Minister of the Environment